nats-io/nats-architecture-and-design/adr/ADR-33.md

 Service API libraries _must_ provide an error formatting function that users can use to produce the properly formatted response headers.

+### Service Msg

+Clients may optionally implement a Service Msg, which adds additional respond functionality such as:

+`respondError(code: number, description: string, data?: Uint8Array, opts?: PublishOptions): boolean`

+This enables a service to easily on-board the service error without requiring users to create their own shims.
+The above adds two required arguments: the error code, and description, the rest should match the client's implementation of `respond()`.

 ## Request Handling